Matrix53/Gobang/README.md

 > 1.Use SQLite3 to record the Gobang games that players played
 >
-> 2.Provide some epic endgame to improve players' Gobang level
+> 2.Provide some epic endgame to improve players' Gobang level(deleted)
 >
 > 3.Use socket to help players playing in LAN
 >
 > 4.Create a Gobang AI to play with players
+>
+> 5.Offer some video about Gobang to players

 # Code instruction